QinShiwen/wired-course/README.md

 A platform that support teachers to brainstorm their PBL course by AI.

 # System Design
-Made by React / TypeScript / Node.js / MongoDB
+Made by React / TypeScript / Node.js / MySQL

 ## Course Design
 ### Components